-I love this easy DIY gnome shadowbox.
-It’s the perfect spring decor piece that can be customized for any season, really.
-Such an adorable addition to my entry.
+I love this easy DIY gnome shadow box.
+It’s the perfect spring decor piece that can be customized for any season and it is such an adorable addition to my entry.

-Here at Ruffles and Rain Boots, we have a bit of an obsession with gnomes.
-To be honest, I make so many that I give some of them away.
-Some of them, not all.
-For instance, this cutie spring gnome shadowbox.
-He’s just the perfect piece to add to my spring decor on my entryway table.
-Meaning: he’s not going anywhere.
+Here at Ruffles and Rain Boots, I have a bit of an obsession with gnomes.
+To be honest, I make so many that I give many of them away… But not this guy.
+A spring gnome shadowbox was the perfect piece to add to my spring decor on my entryway table.

 No Time to Make This Now?
 Pin it for Later

-You’re busy, I get it.
-Pin this to your favorite easy DIY ideas board on Pinterest and it’ll be here for when you’re ready.
+Want to come back to this later?
+Pin this to your favorite easy DIY ideas board on Pinterest and it’ll be here when you’re ready.

 As an Amazon Associate, I can earn from qualifying purchases.

-- I grabbed a 12×12 Shadowbox with a 2-inch depth like this one.
-The exact one is out of stock right now, but there are tons of options that are similar.
-It has a linen backing to pin things on–no glue necessary, so you can swap out the pieces later if you’d like!
+- I used a 12×12 Shadowbox with a 2-inch depth like this one.
+My advice is to get one with a linen backing to pin things on.
+There was no glue necessary, so you can swap out the pieces later if you’d like!

-- I found my rocks out in the yard–we have those pretty red things everywhere.
-But, if you don’t have access to rocks in your yard, you can find something similar at your home improvement store.
-Or, you can even put a piece of old wood in the spot.
-Just don’t go around stealing your neighbor’s rocks, because they won’t like that.
+- I found my rocks out in the yard but if you don’t have access to rocks in your yard, you can find something similar at your home improvement store.
+Or, you can even put a piece of old wood or driftwood in the spot.

 - Grab the free spring has sprung SVG cut file set here and be prepared to put that easy weed iconic spring proclamation on your shadowbox!